satellite-image-deep-learning/techniques/README.md

 * [parking_bays_detectron2](https://github.com/spiyer99/parking_bays_detectron2) -> Detecting parking bays with satellite imagery.
 Used Detectron2 and synthetic data with Unreal, superior performance to using Mask RCNN
 * [Locate buildings with a dark roof that feed heat island phenomenon using Mask RCNN](https://towardsdatascience.com/my-rooftop-project-a-satellite-imagery-computer-vision-example-e45a296129a0) -> with [repo](https://github.com/vintel38/RoofTop-Project), used INRIA dataset & labelme for annotation
 * [Circle_Finder](https://github.com/zinsmatt/Circle_Finder) -> Circular Shapes Detection in Satellite Imagery, 2nd place solution to the Circle Finder Challenge
+* [Lawn_maskRCNN](https://github.com/matthewnaples/Lawn_maskRCNN) -> Detecting lawns from satellite images of properties in the Cedar Rapids area using Mask-R-CNN

 ### Panoptic segmentation
 * [Things and stuff or how remote sensing could benefit from panoptic segmentation](https://softwaremill.com/things-and-stuff-or-how-remote-sensing-could-benefit-from-panoptic-segmentation/)